agustus9/GRC-and-Data-Security-Portfolio/README.md

   - ISO/IEC 27001:2013 Annex A
   - CIS Controls v8

+## Resources

+- 🔐 For a detailed control mapping across standards and frameworks, see the [Controls Mapping Guide](financial-regulations/Controls_Mapping_Guide.md).
 🛠 Built and maintained by Arthur Mack as part of this GRC portfolio.

+---

 ### 🔐 Microsoft Purview DLP Lab